miniscope/noob/docs/usage/events.md

 A runner creates an {class}`~noob.runner.store.EventStore` that ... stores events.
-When you're running a {class}`~noob.runner.sync.SynchronousRunner`, the {class}`~noob.store.EventStore` is owned by the runner who manages all nodes, so this includes every event that gets emitted by every node (unless it gets cleared.)
+When you're running a {class}`~noob.runner.sync.SynchronousRunner`, the {class}`~noob.store.EventStore` is owned by the runner who manages all nodes, so this includes every event that gets emitted by every node until they are cleared.

 On the other hand, {class}`~noob.runner.zmq.ZMQRunner` does not manage a global {class}`~noob.store.EventStore`.
 Rather, each {class}`~noob.runner.zmq.NodeRunner` manages events that are relevant to the single node it manages